Aidgigi/InstagramBot/README.md

 * **Note!** If the regular mode is set to 2, 3, or 4, the comment the bot leaves will follow the same sticky/lock rules.

 ### Steps
+How to connect the bot to your subreddit
 #### Step 1
 1. Determine which modes you would like the bot to be registered with.
 2. If the bot needs moderator privileges, as in the case of modes 2, 3, or 4, add the bot as a mod **before** submitting a request.